dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ##### And what about IoT?

 You might be wondering: and what about IoT?
-And what if I also want to to stress-test the [ConnectIoT](https://www.criticalmanufacturing.com/mes-for-industry-4-0/connect-iot/) layer as part of my load tests?
+And what if I also want to stress-test the [ConnectIoT](https://www.criticalmanufacturing.com/mes-for-industry-4-0/connect-iot/) layer as part of my load tests?
 Can I get my `LineEquipment` objects to communicate via IoT protocols?

 The answer is **yes**.
 By leveraging the IoT protocol simulator plugins of our `IoTTestOrchestrator` framework (detailed at length in this [blog post](https://j-roque.com/posts/20250516-testinglowcode/) by my colleague & IoT expert [João Roque](https://www.linkedin.com/in/j-roque/)), you can get your `LineEquipment` to talk via whatever IoT protocol you wish.